 Apart from giving investors access to more investments, we believe that by pooling capital, we can also give investors access to larger and better investments than they would otherwise be able to access on their own.
 By pooling investments from thousands of investors, we are able to pursue not only one type of real estate development project, but several.
 Under this model of capital raising, we believe we will be able to pursue not only residential or office renovations, but also large-scale multifamily ground-up development projects.

-There’s more to investing in qualified Opportunity Zone properties than buying a cash-flowing multifamily asset and improving it through minor in-unit renovations.
+There’s more to investing in qualified Opportunity Zone property than buying a cash-flowing multifamily asset and improving it through minor in-unit renovations.
 The Opportunity Zone program was set up in a way that limits the types of property that Opportunity Funds can invest in.
 The law states that Opportunity Funds may only invest in the construction of new buildings, the revamping of previously unused ones, or the fund must invest more than it paid to acquire the building in property improvements (e.g., renovations) within 30 months of the purchase date.

 In other words, investors must develop a property from the ground up, convert it into a new building with a new purpose, or substantially rehabilitate it (e.g., perform a gut renovation) within 30 months of buying the property.
 Each of these options requires access to both capital and construction expertise.

 Our team of world-class real estate experts with billions of dollars of experience in both commercial and residential underwriting and management invest on behalf of our investors.
-With our rigorous underwriting process that considers more than 350 data points, we’re able to pursue only the investments that we believe off the greatest value to our investors.
+With our rigorous underwriting process that considers more than 350 data points, we’re able to pursue only the investments that we believe offer the greatest value to our investors.

 In addition to our real estate private equity team, have a team of in-house accountants and tax experts, as well as major accounting firms devoted solely to helping structure the Fundrise Opportunity Fund as tax efficient as possible.